nathanjhood/UBento/README.md

         # Could be a WSLENV translatable path?
 Or even a symlink to a Windows-side file?
         # "/mnt/c/Users/{username}/.Xauthority" = "C:\Users\{username}\.Xauthority"
+        # Furthermore, would be ideal to store cookie in /run/user/1000...!
     }

 Call the authentication function (this still needs some work - stay tuned!);